 15. Vittorio Emmanuel Monument

 This bronze statue of Italy’s first king is located in Piazza Venezia in front of the Altar of the Fatherland.
-As mentioned earlier in this article, the Altar of the Fatherland was built in memorial to Vittorio Emanuele.
+As mentioned earlier in this article, the Altar of the Fatherland was built as a memorial to Vittorio Emanuele.
 His statue is the focal point of the building.

 A dove, olive branch and the Pope’s coat of arms can be found at the bottom of the fountain.